Cyclamen hederifolium: Flowers

-The flowers bloom from late summer to autumn and have 5 petals, usually pink, purple, or white with a streaky magenta V-shaped marking on the nose, but sometimes pure white with no markings.
+The flowers are produced from late summer to autumn before the leaves; they have five petals 1.2–2.5 cm long; usually pink, purple, or white with a streaky magenta V-shaped marking on the throat, but sometimes pure white with no markings.
+They are self-fertile, producing seed without the need for pollination.

-The edges of the petals near the nose of the flower are curved outwards into strong auricles.
-These are not present in some other species, such as Cyclamen persicum.
+The edges of the petals near the tip of the flower are curved outwards into strong auricles.
+The style protrudes only minimally out of the throat of the flower.
+These are not present in some other species, such as C. persicum.
 The flowers are occasionally fragrant.
 The shape of the flower varies from long and thin to short and squat.